MG Software.

 Frequently asked questions

-NestJS is better for large, complex projects where structure and testability matter.
+NestJS is better for large, complex projects where structure, testability, and long-term maintainability matter.
 Express is better for small projects where speed and flexibility are the priority.
-NestJS uses Express (or Fastify) internally, so it is not a replacement but a layer on top that adds structure.
+NestJS uses Express (or Fastify) internally, so it is not a replacement but an architectural layer on top that adds modules, DI, and decorators.
+The choice depends on the size and lifespan of your project and the size of your team.

 By default, yes.
 NestJS uses Express as its HTTP adapter.
-However, you can switch to Fastify for better performance.
-The NestJS abstraction layer ensures your application code remains largely the same regardless of the underlying HTTP server.
+However, you can easily switch to Fastify for better performance by changing the adapter in main.ts.
+The NestJS abstraction layer ensures your application code, including controllers, services, and guards, remains largely the same regardless of the underlying HTTP server.
+At MG Software, we configure Fastify as the default adapter for production projects.

 For small APIs with fewer than ten endpoints, NestJS's structure can feel like overhead.
 The boilerplate for modules, controllers, and services adds complexity that is not necessary for small projects.
-However, for projects that grow, this investment pays off quickly in maintainability.
+However, for projects that grow, this investment pays off quickly in maintainability and testability.
+A practical rule of thumb: use NestJS when your project will have more than twenty endpoints or when multiple developers collaborate.

 MG Software